A Jedi's Fight - A Star Wars Fan Fiction Story

 Liane gasped.
 The others had come up to the living too.

-"When the jetty vanished the moorings unlocked and capsized the vessel."
+"When the jetty vanished the moorings automatically unlocked and capsized the vessel."

 "The air-tight hatch has kept it afloat," Wedge commented.

-"Artoo said, I shouldn't activate the doors, mistress Liane, but I heard master Antilles telling you the doors should always stay closed."
+"Artoo said, I shouldn't activate the doors, mistress Liane, but master Antilles has been telling you the doors should always stay closed."

 Liane nodded.